 - a.
-Ensure that all written Focus Arrangements are signed by Provider and the other party(ies) to the Focus Arrangement prior to the payment or receipt of any remuneration pursuant to the Focus Arrangement; - b.
-Ensure that all Focus Arrangements have been subject to the written review and approval process described in Section III.D.1.g prior to the payment or receipt of any remunerations pursuant to the Focus Arrangement, and that Provider maintains appropriate documentation of the review and approval of such Focus Arrangement; and - c.
-Include in any written agreement a certification by the parties to the Focus Arrangement that the parties shall not violate the Anti-Kickback Statute with respect to the performance of the Arrangement.
+Ensure that all written Focus Arrangements are signed by OCOM and the other party(ies) to the Focus Arrangement prior to the payment or receipt of any remuneration pursuant to the Focus Arrangement; - b.
+Ensure that all Focus Arrangements have been subject to the written review and approval process described in Section III.D.1.g prior to the payment or receipt of any remuneration pursuant to the Focus Arrangement, and that OCOM maintains appropriate documentation of the review and approval of such Focus Arrangement; and - c.
+Include in any written agreement a certification by the parties to the Focus Arrangement that the parties shall not violate the Anti-Kickback Statute and the Stark Law with respect to the performance of the Arrangement.

 3. Records Retention and Access.
-Provider shall retain and make available to OIG, upon request, the Focus Arrangements Tracking System and all supporting documentation of the Focus Arrangements subject to this Section and, to the extent available, all non-privileged communications related to the Focus Arrangements and the actual performance of the duties under the Focus Arrangements.
+OCOM shall retain and make available to OIG, upon request, the Focus Arrangements Tracking System and all supporting documentation of the Focus Arrangements subject to this Section and, to the extent available, all non-privileged communications related to the Focus Arrangements and the actual performance of the duties under the Focus Arrangements.

-- E. Review Procedures
+E. Review Procedures

-- 1. General Description.
+- 1. General Description. - a.

-- a.
 Engagement of Independent Review Organization.
-Within 90 days after the Effective Date, Provider shall engage a law or consulting firm or a lawyer to perform the arrangements

-review described in Section III.E.2.
-The entity (or entities) engaged to perform the arrangements review are referred to hereinafter as the "Independent Review Organization" or "IRO."
-The applicable requirements relating to the IRO are outlined in Appendix A to this CIA, which is incorporated by reference.
+Within 90 days after the Effective Date, OCOM shall engage a law or consulting firm, or lawyer (hereinafter "Independent Review Organization" or "IRO"), to perform the reviews listed in this Section III.E.
+The applicable requirements relating to the IRO are outlined in Appendix A to this CIA, which is incorporated by reference. - b.

-- b.
 Retention of Records.
-The IRO and Provider shall retain and make available to OIG, upon request, all work papers, supporting documentation, correspondence, and draft reports (those exchanged between the IRO and Provider) related to the reviews. - c.
+The IRO and OCOM shall retain and make available to OIG, upon request, all work papers, supporting documentation, correspondence, and draft reports (those exchanged between the IRO and OCOM) related to the reviews. - c.
 Responsibilities and Liabilities.
-Nothing in this Section III.E affects Provider's responsibilities or liabilities under any criminal, civil, or administrative laws or regulations applicable to any Federal health care program including, but not limited to, the Anti-Kickback Statute. - d.
+Nothing in this Section III.E affects OCOM's responsibilities or liabilities under any criminal, civil, or administrative laws or regulations applicable to any Federal health care program including, but not limited to, the Anti-Kickback Statute and/or the Stark Law. - d.
 Access to Records and Personnel.
-Provider shall ensure that the IRO has access to all records and personnel necessary to complete the reviews listed in this Section III.E and that all records furnished to the IRO are accurate and complete.
+OCOM shall ensure that the IRO has access to all records and personnel necessary to complete the reviews listed in this Section III.E and that all records furnished to the IRO are accurate and complete.